CartoDB/documentation/README.md

 ## How to create new documentation

-The process for creating new documentation is documented in (this document)[ADDING-DOCUMENTATION.md]
+The process for creating new documentation is documented in [this document](ADDING-DOCUMENTATION.md)

 ## Extra information